Wepstern/django_portfolio/docs/README.md

     - [ ] Introduce non-featured project
     - [ ] Navbar blur effect does not work in Safari
     - [ ] Built in CMS possibilities
+- [X] Automatic creation of a superuser during dev environment installation
 - [ ] Containerise the project
 - [ ] UI test environment handling / Selenium Webdriver
 - [ ] Implement asserts in UI tests with bitmapchek comparison